An icon of a ribbon, representing College and Career Pathway Endorsements

 This resource includes the State of Illinois’ overarching definition for career pathways and the work-based learning components of College & Career Pathway Endorsements as agreed to by multiple state agencies, boards, committees, and other stakeholders.

-The competencies set forth in this document were developed through an iterative process involving public-private steering committees established pursuant to the PWR Act in order to implement College and Career Pathway Endorsements.
+The cross-cutting and sector-specific competencies set forth in this document were developed through an iterative process involving public-private steering committees established pursuant to the PWR Act in order to implement College and Career Pathway Endorsements.

 Guidance and Implementation Supports

-This resource page serves as an orientation for educators to the CCPE and its implementation.
-Content is organized by Administrators, Division Heads and Teachers, and Student Advisors and Counselors.
+This resource page serves as an orientation for educators to the College and Career Pathway Endorsement and its implementation.
+Content is organized by role: administrators, division heads and teachers, and student advisors and counselors.

 Education Systems Center at NIU developed a free project management tool and accompanying tracker to support school districts, intermediary organizations, and school leaders develop action plans for implementing college and career pathways in a deliberate and sustainable manner.